What It Is (Block Boy): Composition

 As a female artist, she flips the script that originated with the male hip-hop trio.
 It basically starts the conversation between the "hoe" and the "block boy".
-Over the sample of "No Scrubs" by TLC, she details her love for "block boys", describing their street credibility and considering them for an ideal relationship.
+Using an interpolation of "No Scrubs" by TLC, she details her love for "block boys", describing their street credibility and considering them for an ideal relationship.
 Kodak Black's verse is from the perspective of a man that Doechii is looking for, expressing his own needs from his lover.

 Sheet music for "What It Is (Block Boy)" is in the key of C-sharp minor with a metronome of 88-92 beats per minute.

 Music video

 The music video was released alongside the single.
 It shows Doechii dancing and strutting in chaps, while Kodak Black plays her love interest.

 Critical reception

 Aron A. of HotNewHipHop gave a positive review, writing that "Doechii's sugary hook and lustful verses lay down the tone with infectious lyrics" and regarding Kodak Black's performance, "Though the pairing is unexpected, Yak continues to prove that, beyond his controversies, his talents are undeniable, even if his attempts to reach Drake-level Billboard records seem like a far-reach."
 D-Money of Soul Bounce, while also praising the song, responded unfavorably to his feature: "Kodak Black steps in to represent the block boy, though his addition isn't necessarily needed here.
 The song's energy takes a slump with his arrival and inability to truly ride the beat.
 Thankfully, there's a solo version without him there to drag things down."
 Bianca Betancourt of Harpers Bazaar stated, "While the samples are recognizable, they're not lazily executed, and while the lyrics are memorable, they're not vapid."